Military chaplain: Heads of denominations

 In the Australian Defence Force (ADF), the heads of military chaplaincy for those Christian denominations and of the Jewish faith that have an official association with the ADF, are also members of the ADF's "Religious Advisory Committee" (RAC).
 With respect to the Catholic and Anglican churches, their Bishops are members of RAC and they and the other members of RAC have the status of a two star General (US) or Major General (Australian Army), or Rear Admiral (RAN) or Air Vice-Marshal (RAAF).

 The Anglican and Roman Catholic strands of Australian Defence Force Chaplaincy have websites that explain their church's mission within the Australian Defence Force.
 While the Protestant strand does not have a website, one of their chaplains has a representative blog site.

 Belgium

-Belgium has chaplains for its army, and is mainly a Catholic chaplaincy.
+Belgium has Catholic, Jewish, Protestant and Humanist chaplains.

 Brazil

 The Brazilian constitution in its article, 5-VII, guarantees religious assistance in civil or military institutions of collective detention, such as prison, hospital or any other institution.
 The Brazilian government hires a chaplain for every two thousand soldiers of a religion.

 Brazilian law is not complied with, as there are only Catholic and Protestant chaplains, ignoring the Kardecist Spiritism religious group that has the minimum number required by law to have a chaplain.
 The inclusion of Afro-Brazilian religions was discussed in the judiciary, distinguished black militants asking for military chaplains in the Brazilian Armed Forces.

 Brazil has a gigantic religious variety with Catholics, Protestants, Muslims, Jews, Kardecist Spiritism, afro-Brazilian religions, Brazilian animist religions, Brazilian Syncretic Religions, but in the Brazilian Armed Forces only Catholics and Protestants have chaplains.
 Brazil adopted professional military chaplains only in World War II, during which 25 Catholic priests and 2 Protestant reverends gave religious assistance to 45,000 Brazilian soldiers in the Italian campaign.

 During the Paraguayan War, a German reverend enlisted as a soldier to provide religious assistance to Protestant soldiers, at the time 90% of Brazilians were Catholic.